The Case for Financial Literacy in High Schools

-Money management education can help prepare students to be better prepared for adult life.
+Money management education can prepare students for the practical realities of adult life.
 Learning to balance a checking account can reduce fees for overdrafts and allow people to know how much money they actually have.
-It would also help people to know where their money is going.
-With credit card debt being so high, knowledge of how and when to use a credit card would be great for a person to know.
-Students who study money management will be better prepared for adult life.
+Students would also learn to track where their money is going, helping them to build and adhere to a budget.
+Furthermore, with credit card debt at an all-time high, knowledge of how and when to use a credit card would be invaluable.
+Students who study money management will be better prepared to avoid common pitfalls and make sound financial decisions.

 In addition to money management, knowing how to prepare taxes and understanding the role of taxes can be helpful throughout life.
-General knowledge of why the government needs to collect taxes and how it affects a person's finances is necessary to understand a person’s financial needs.
-Consequently, being able to prepare your taxes could save the money that is paid to professional tax preparers.
-Understanding what taxes are and how they affect us can be helpful for the rest of our lives.
+General knowledge of why the government needs to collect taxes and how the process affects a person's finances is a necessary component of civic and financial understanding.
+Consequently, being able to prepare your own taxes could save the money that is paid to professional tax preparers.
+A basic understanding of what taxes are and how they affect us can be beneficial for the rest of our lives.

-Finally, an understanding of retirement planning is essential.
-Knowing when to start planning for retirement and understanding the consequences of waiting too late to save for retirement is something everyone should know.
-Having a plan for retirement and learning how to go about it would be helpful to a student as they prepare for life.
-Learning how to determine how much money would be needed for living the lifestyle you want after retirement is also beneficial.
-Everyone should understand the consequences of waiting too long to save for retirement and when to begin planning for it.
+Finally, an understanding of retirement planning is essential for long-term financial stability.
+Knowing when to start saving and understanding the consequences of waiting too long to save for retirement is something everyone should know.
+Having a plan for retirement and learning how to begin saving would be highly beneficial to a student as they prepare for a career.
+Learning how to determine how much money would be needed to live a desired lifestyle after retirement is a crucial skill that empowers individuals to take control of their future.

-Relying on family or friends to teach financial literacy is not necessarily a terrible thing but having classes taught in school enhances that knowledge.
-Teachers of financial literacy should be truly knowledgeable about money management and be able to show that knowledge in their own lives.
+While relying on family or friends to teach financial literacy is not a terrible thing, having classes taught in school enhances that knowledge and ensures a consistent, high-quality education.
+Teachers of financial literacy should be truly knowledgeable about money management and be able to demonstrate that knowledge in their own lives.
 Money management, tax preparation, and retirement planning are all skills that need to be learned before being confronted with these issues and having to figure things out without any training.
-Financial literacy classes could help with credit scores, reductions in bankruptcies, and a higher quality of life for many Americans.
+Financial literacy classes could help with improving credit scores, reducing personal bankruptcies, and ultimately leading to a higher quality of life for many Americans.

 Reference